-- 1. Remove the belt guard. - Unlock and raise driven pulley support.
+- 1. Tilt the hood and remove the belt guard. - 2.
+Unlock and raise driven pulley support.

-3. Open the driven pulley by twisting and pushing the sliding half.
+Open the driven pulley by twisting and pushing the sliding half.
 Hold in fully open position.

 4. Slip the belt over the top edge of the sliding half.